Miltage/robert/site/blog/ludum-dare-46.md

 My game was wrapped and I still had 5 hours to spare!
 I was immensely proud - this was unprecedented.
 I am normally scrambling up to the last second to get my entry submitted but this time around was smooth sailing.
 I went to bed at a decent hour, content with my efforts and submission.

 I think I owe a lot of this success to scope management.
 The game is disgustingly simple and thus took me only a few hours to get up and running, even when using a framework I'd never used before.
 Hopefully I can have a repeat success next time I jam!

+This was also the first jam where I streamed the entire process.
+If you're interested in making games yourself, [come see how it's done!](https://twitch.tv/miltage)

 ![Image Title](/images/blog/junior-juggle.png)